-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2018
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2019 (Amounts in Singapore dollars)

 These notes form an integral part of and should be read in conjunction with the accompanying financial statements.

 1. GENERAL INFORMATION

 EtonHouse Community Fund Limited (the "Company"), incorporated in Singapore, is a public company limited by guarantee and registered as a charity under the Singapore Charities Act, Chapter 37.
 The address of the Company's registered office is at 178 Clemenceau Avenue, #06-00 Haw Par Glass Tower, Singapore 239926.